lexibank/tlopo/out/vol4/chapter2.md

 <a id="p-68"></a>

-Figure 2.14   _Epinephelus lanceolatus_, Queensland grouper
+Figure 2.14:_Epinephelus lanceolatus_, Queensland grouper

 The PPn term, _&ast;mata-pula_ ‘_Priacanthus cruentatus_, red globe-eye’ is a descriptive compound (lit. _mata_ ‘eye’ + _pula_ ‘shine, glow’) (Hooper 1994: p.202).
 The same compound is found in Kove (NNG), where the referent is a large freshwater fish, probably _Centropomidae_ (§21).